sktime/sktime/docs/source/get_involved/code_of_conduct.rst

 sktime is a community-oriented and -led project.

 We value the involvement of everyone in the community, and strive to be an open community.
-We commit to provide fair and revarding opportunities for everyone without restriction, to participate, learn, and become leaders of the community.
+We commit to provide fair and rewarding opportunities for everyone without restriction, to participate, learn, and become leaders of the community.
 We expect from members of our community to create such opportunities for others as have been created for them.